cianjinks/cianjinks.github.io/_posts/2022-06-17-cmake-project-graphics-programming.md

 ```
 {: file='/src/Main.cpp'}

-I have also added a simple `README.md` for Github.

 ## Initial CMake Setup

-The last and most important file of the initial setup is the `CMakeLists.txt`.
+The most important file of the initial setup is the `CMakeLists.txt`.
 This is the file which configures our CMake project.
-I will start by creating a simple one so that we can compile our test Main program while we have no dependencies or resources.
+I will start by creating a simple one so that we can compile our test `Main.cpp` program while we have no dependencies or resources.
 Before we start you will need to install [CMake](https://cmake.org/download/) and a C and C++ compiler (if you have Visual Studio installed on Windows you already have a compiler).
 If you are on Windows also make sure to tick to add CMake to PATH so that it can be used from the command line.
 Linux should do this automatically.

 With CMake installed we can check if it's working from the command line like so: